satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial/index.md

 <a name='observables'></a>
 ## What Are We Going To Build

-I think everyone has already heard about cryptokitties.
+I think everyone has already heard about CryptoKitties.
 A game based on Ethereum blockchain where you collect and breed adorable kittens:

 ![cryptokitties image](/cryptokitties.png)